Skip to content

 What are the practicalities of working on a data intelligence project with customers?
 What is a typical composition of a team working on a project?
 What are the timelines?

-Because we have already created some reusable microservices in this area enabling teams to gather structured and unstructured data and put it into a multi-model database, we really expedite the timeline.
+Because we have already created some reusable micro-services in this area, enabling teams to gather structured and unstructured data and put it into a multi-model database, we really expedite the timeline.

-The timeline agets reduced by at least 50-60%.
+The timeline gets reduced by at least 50-60%.

 What are the regulations we currently help our customers comply with?